A-gent/WINDOWS-LAUNCHER-SYSTEM/README.md

 <br>
 Inside 'winlauncher.cfg', enable a launcher target by turning the desired one ON in the '[LAUNCH_SWITCHES]' section.
 <br>
 Example:<br> Change 'App001=0' TO 'App001=1'  (Without quotes or apostrophes).
-This turns App Target 001 to ON
+This turns App Target 001 to ON.
 <br>
 <br>
 Then under the '[LAUNCH_DELAYS]' section, configure the number of miliseconds you want the desired target to execute after.